Skip to content

 PDF Hierarchy Detection

-Classifies text blocks in a PDF into heading levels (H1–H6) and body text based on font size analysis.
-Uses K-means clustering to group font sizes, then assigns heading levels by rank — largest cluster becomes H1, second-largest becomes H2, and so on.
+Classifies PDF text blocks into heading levels (H1–H6) and body text via K-means clustering on font sizes — largest cluster is H1, second-largest H2, and so on.

 Quick Start